renatahodovan/grammarinator/README.rst

-still want to add semantic knowledge into the generated test, then we can inherit custom fuzzers from the generated ones and redefine methods corresponding to lexer or parser rules in ways that encode the required knowledge (e.g.: HTMLCustomUnparser_).
+still want to add semantic knowledge into the generated test, then we can inherit custom fuzzers from the generated ones and redefine methods corresponding to lexer or parser rules in ways that encode the required knowledge (e.g.: HTMLCustomGenerator_).

-.. _HTMLCustomUnparser: examples/fuzzer/HTMLCustomUnparser.py
+.. _HTMLCustomGenerator: examples/fuzzer/HTMLCustomGenerator.py

 Working Example
 ===============